Jomen034/my-duckdb-analytics/README.md

 ## 📊 Data Quality

-The project includes built-in data quality tests:
+The project includes a built-in data quality test:
 - Not null constraints on key fields

+For improving data quality, there are possibilities to enhance tests, such as:
 - Referential integrity checks
 - Data freshness monitoring
 - Custom business logic tests